DIVE OR SNORKEL THE BEST REEFS IN THE WORLD

 Maritime Southeast Asia is renowned for its spectacular marine biodiversity, a natural phenomenon which, as one of the area’s major attractions, lures the best and most experienced divers in the world to its shores.

-Lamima is an ideal vessel from which to explore these locations and her PADI diving centre caters for all levels of divers from the most advanced to beginners (including the possibility of completing PADI certification) with our two PADI instructor Wawan.
+Lamima is an ideal vessel from which to explore these locations and her PADI diving centre caters for all levels of divers from the most advanced to beginners (including the possibility of completing PADI certification) with our two PADI instructor Wawan and Ali.
 A nitrox compressor is available and additional dive guides/masters will be arranged to accommodate specific needs.

 In this region diving and snorkelling, conditions are good all year round with visibility ranges between 15-30 metres.
 The climate has diffused seasons, none particularly dry or rainy, with high humidity and the occasional tropical shower are the norm.
 Water temperature is a constant 28 or 29 degrees Celcius; in short, perfect!

 Whether the reward of a truly challenging dive is what you seek or whether you are content to drift idly through exquisite underwater vistas, you can be quite certain that Lamima’s team will provide your best diving experience ever.
 When the day is done there’s no long drive home, you will simply relax out on deck under the stars, regaling your friends with the day’s adventures.
 We call it luxury diving, and there is nothing quite like it!!

 With warm and protected waters year-round, these two countries provide stunning diving opportunities for both beginners, or those that want to learn, and advanced divers.
 The Thailand and Myanmarese authorities have done well to protect the main areas so the coral is still in good health and the reefs attract a great population of fish.
 In one trip with Lamima it is possible to dive four world-class dive destinations: Mergui Archipelago, Surin Islands, Similan Islands, and South of Phuket.